 Storage Tips

-- Refrigerator: Store leftover soup in an airtight container in the fridge for up to 5 days.
+- Refrigerator: Cool and store leftover soup in an airtight container in the fridge for up to 5 days.
 Store in multiple airtight containers for meal prep.
 Reheat on the stovetop over medium heat, stirring occasionally.

-- Freezer: Freeze in individual portions for up to 3 months.
+- Freezer: Freeze cooled soup in individual portions for up to 3 months.
 Thaw overnight in the fridge, then reheat on the stovetop or microwave.

 Spicy Red Lentil Soup